 Do you want to reuse one of your WordPress forms?
 By copying your form, you’ll make quick work of creating the new form.
 In this tutorial, we’ll show you how to duplicate a WordPress form.

-When to Duplicate a Form
+Why Should You Duplicate a Form

-Copying a form will save you time, since you don’t have to rebuild one from scratch each time.
+Copying a form will save you time since you don’t have to rebuild one from scratch each time.

 - Frequently used fields that appear in most forms on your website can be cloned.

 - Style forms individually by creating multiple variations.
-You can design one form better suited for a sidebar, and another for embedding into a contact page.
+You can design one form better suited for a sidebar and another for embedding into a contact page.

 How to Duplicate a WordPress Form